spruceid/spruceid.dev/docs/didkit/terminology.md

 ### Wallet
-Wallets are specialized pieces of software that store credentials, usually secured access to the cryptographic keys associated with a specific identifiers.
+Wallets are specialized pieces of software that store credentials, usually secured by also holding the cryptographic keys associated with specific identifiers, accounts, and/or addresses.
+They may also store other kinds of credentials as well, such as unsigned credentials, self-attested/self-issued credentials, or credentials with subjects whose keys the wallet does not control.
+Its primary function, however, is managing keys for receiving and presenting credentials corresponding to those keys.

-It may store other kinds of credentials as well, such as unsigned credentials, self-attested/self-issued credentials, or credentials with subjects whose keys it does not control, but its primary function is signing to receive and present its "own" credentials.
-DIDKit is unopinionated and easy to extend, but DIDKit is also primary designed to work with Credible, and both are built around Spruce's core `ssi` library.  *For a more introductory explanation and specification, see the [glossary entry](https://spruceid.dev/docs/glossary#wallet)*
+DIDKit handles the signatures and verifications of verifiable credentials as well as the relationship between DIDs and signing keys; Credible is a wallet with a mobile-native version of the DIDKit library under the hood.
+Both are built around Spruce's core `ssi` library. *For a more introductory explanation and specification, see the [glossary entry](https://spruceid.dev/docs/glossary#wallet)*

 ### Decentralized Identifiers ("*DIDs*")